Chillicothe Police Report For Wednesday - NewsBreak

 Troopers Arrest Two In The Area Counties

-Two arrests in the area counties are reported by the Missouri Highway Patrol for the weekend.
-Saturday at about 7:05 pm, Troopers in Caldwell County arrested 48-year-old Scott E Lord of Kansas City for alleged DWI and no valid license.
-He was taken to the Caldwell County Detention Center.
-Sunday...
+Two arrests in the area counties are in the report from the Missouri Highway Patrol.
+At about 11:10 am in Carroll County, Troopers arrested 48-year-old Jason L Scott of Marshall for alleged possession of a controlled substance – methamphetamine, unlawful use of drug paraphernalia, and no valid driver’s license.
+He was taken to the Chariton County Jail.

 kttn.com